sammyne/mastering-ethereum/chapter02-ethereum-basics/README.md

 - The `msg` object is one of the inputs that all contracts can access.
 It represents the transaction that triggered the execution of this contract
 - The attribute `msg.sender` is the sender address of the transaction
 - The function `transfer` is a built-in function that transfers ether from the current contract to the address of the sender
-- **Fallback**/**Default** function
+- `receive`: **Fallback**/**Default** function
-  - Called if the transaction that triggered the contract didn't name any of the declared functions in the contract, or any function at all, or didn't contain data
+  - Called if the transaction that triggered the contract didn't name any of the declared functions in the contract, or didn't contain data
   - Contracts can have one such default function (without a name) and it is usually the one that receives ether

 ## Compiling the Faucet Contract

-- Tool: `solc` installed with `yarn global add solc@v0.5.6`, which would produce an executable named `solcjs` accessible across the OS
+- Tool: `solc` installed with `yarn global add solc@v0.7.0`, which would produce an executable named `solcjs` accessible across the OS
 - Compiling command goes as
   ```bash
   solcjs --bin Faucet.sol